sst/guide/_chapters/add-support-for-es6-es7-javascript.md

 };
 ```

 The main part of this config is the `entry` attribute that we are automatically generating using the `slsw.lib.entries` that is a part of the `serverless-webpack` plugin.
 This automatically picks up all our handler functions and packages them.
 We also use the `babel-loader` on each of these to transpile our code.
-One other thing to note here is that we are using `nodeExternals` because we do not want Webpack to bundle our `aws-sdk` module, since it is not compatible with Webpack.
+One other thing to note here is that we are using `nodeExternals` because we do not want Webpack to bundle our `aws-sdk` module.
+Since it is not compatible with Webpack.

 Finally, let's take a quick look at our Babel config.
 Again you don't need to change it.
 Just open the `.babelrc` file in your project root.
 It should look something like this.